club-organizers/club-organizers.github.io/index.md

 * Club admin user goes to landing page, logs in, goes to club page, edits page

 ## Additional Implementation
-Once the webpage has been implemented, our team will try work on more technical features including:
+Once the webpage has been implemented, our team will try work on more technical features, including:
 * User comments and reports
  * User may be able to comment on organizations or report inappropriate activities
 * Notify and email users about club "expiration dates"